-Introduction
+Introduction 3

-Piedmont Community College
+Piedmont Community College 3

-Institutional Effectiveness (IE)
+Institutional Effectiveness (IE) 3

 Table 1.
-Calendar of IE-Related Tasks for 2023-24.
+Calendar of IE-Related Tasks for 2024-25.
+4

-Mission, Values, and Vision
+Mission, Values, and Vision 6

-NCCCS Mission
+NCCCS Mission 7

 Goals from the 2021-2031 Strategic Plan 8

-Strategic Implementation Plan (Year 3-2023-24) 11
+Strategic Implementation Plan (Year 4-2024-2025) 11

-NCCCS Performance Measures for Student Success 15
+NCCCS Performance Measures for Student Success 19

 Assessment at PCC 21

 Annual PAO/SAO Assessment Reports 21

 Five-Year PAR/SAR Assessment Reviews 22

 Other IE-Related Evaluation at PCC 23

-NOTE: Institutional Effectiveness Plans from 2011 - present are digitally maintained by the Office of Research and Institutional Effectiveness at https://www.piedmontcc.edu/about/research-institutional-effectiveness/.
+NOTE: Institutional Effectiveness Plans from 2011 - present are digitally maintained by the Office of Research and Institutional Effectiveness and can be accessed by clicking this link.
 Related documents and other supporting materials are available by request.